really-simple-decentralized-syndication/.github/profile/README.md

 # Decentralized Information Distributor (DID)

 DID is a novel decentralized social media infrastructure that empowers users to own and distribute their content.
-Think of it like a decentralized Twitter where the data is entirely in the user's hands.
+Think of it like a decentralized Twitter where the data is entirely in the user's hands and where everyone is free to post content and subscribe to new posts.

 ## Table of Contents